NAME OF PROCEDURE

 Thin layer preparations and cell Block, when indicated.

-Information regarding type of specimen, admitting diagnosis, and pertinent clinical history (i.e., age, clinical impression, past diagnosis, radiographic findings, and history of radiation or chemotherapy) is essential to interpretation and should be noted on the requisition.
+- Information regarding type of specimen, admitting diagnosis, and pertinent clinical history (i.e., age, clinical impression, past diagnosis, radiographic findings, and history of radiation/chemotherapy or malignancy) is essential to interpretation and should be noted on the requisition.

-Clinical evidence of immunosuppresion should be indicated where appropriate.
+- Clinical evidence of immunosuppression should be indicated.